hemashushu/xiaoxuan-object-notation/README.md

     "Alice",
     "Bob",
     "Carol",
-    "Dan",  // Note that there is a comma.
+    "Dan",  // Note that ths comma is allowed.
 ]
 ```